 In this study, it was determined that it was appropriate to count aprroximately 600 cell to achieve the desired level of accuracy of the population estimate.
 See the section on CE and study design for more information.
 Since 12 sections have been chosen for this study, it will require approximately counting approximately 50 cells per section (12×50 = 600) to achieve this target.
 Now take into consideration that the counting frame is sized to count an average of 2 cells per counting frame, and will take approximately 25 counting frames per section (2×25 =50).
 Notice that the sections vary significantly in their profile areas.
 Section 1, 2, and 12 have relatively small areas compared with the other sections in the series.
 To take all this into consideration a sampling grid of 300×300 um was selected.

-The final issue is to decide the is size of the guard zones and the Optical Disector height.
+The final issue is the size of the guard zones and the Optical Disector height.
 Typically, guard zones are used to avoid cutting artifacts that occur at the upper and lower surfaces of the sections.
 Guard zones reduce the available section thickness that can be used for counting.
 The height of the Optical Disector divided by the mean tissue thickness is the height sampling fraction or hsf.

 The figure shows the selected microscopic field at the top surface of the section, at six consecutive focal planes below the top surface with a distance of 3 µm between the focal planes, and at the bottom surface of the section that was found 20 µm below the top surface.
 Between -3 µm and -18 µm the microscopic field is superimposed by a counting frame; explained in detail in the section Optical Disector.
 As shown, three nucleoli of Purkinje cells (marked with arrows at -6 µm and -9 µm) fulfilled the counting criteria and were therefore counted.
 Two other nucleoli of Purkinje cells came into focus at -3 µm and -12 µm, respectively (also marked with arrows), i.e., within the range of the section thickness covered by the height of the Optical Disector.
 However, both nucleoli were not found entirely within the counting frame or at least hitting one of its inclusion lines and were therefore not counted.
 Provided the nuclei or the perikarya of the Purkinje cells would have been selected as objects of interest in this example, also, the cells found at -6 µm and -9 µm would have been counted.